robrwo/DBIx-Class-Helper-ResultSet-ColumnNames/SECURITY.md

 The maintainer(s) aim to acknowledge your security report as soon as possible.
 However, this project is maintained by a single person in their spare time, and they cannot guarantee a rapid response.
-If you have not received a response from the them within a week, then please send a reminder to them and copy the report to CPANSec at
+If you have not received a response from them within 2 weeks, then please send a reminder to them and copy the report to CPANSec at
 <cpan-security@security.metacpan.org>.